sarratwa/scRNAseq-data-lowdimensional-embeddings/README.md

 All active development takes place on the `dev` branch.
 The `main` branch is kept as a clean, stable reference.

+## Data

+- Due to size constraints, raw and processed scRNA-seq data files (`.h5ad`) are not included in this repository.
+- The directory structure is preserved, and all data can be re-generated using the provided scripts via the CELLxGENE Census API.

 ## Reproducibility and Environment